Riyadh: Development projects

+In July 2024 the plan to create the Sports Boulevard which will include the world's tallest sports tower was approved.
+This is part of a $23 billion project meant to enlarge green spaces within the city.

+Major development projects

+Arts

+In March 2019, the Royal Commission for Riyadh City launched Riyadh Art, a public art project aimed at transforming Riyadh into an art hub by giving artists the chance to display and implement their talent in public spaces.

+Literacy rate

+The literacy rate in 2020 was 99.36% and in 2021 it was 99.38%.
+The literacy rate in Saudi Arabia has improved from 2010 when it was 98.10%.

 Events and festivals

 Jenadriyah

 Jenadriyah is an annual festival that has been held in Riyadh.
-It hosts a number of cultural and traditional events, such as camel race, poetry reading and others.
+It includes a number of cultural and traditional events, such as camel race, poetry reading and others.

 Riyadh International Book Fair

-It is one of the largest book fairs in the MENA region.
+Riyadh International Book Fair is one of the largest book fairs in the middle east.
 It is usually held between March and April and it hosts a wide range of Saudi, Arab and international publishers.

 Riyadh Season

-In the framework of the recent Saudi endeavor to promote tourism in the country, Riyadh Season was held as part of the Saudi Seasons initiative.
-The season took place in October 2019 and lasted until December 2019.
-It hosted a wide range of sports, musical, theatrical, fashion shows, circus, and various other entertainment activities.
-Some of Riyadh Season events are BTS concert, Joy convention and Joy Expo, Ice Rink, WWE Events, Arabian concerts, Egyptian Theater, League of Legends, Real Madrid Interactive Expo and Ferrari Festival.
+Riyadh Season was held as part of an initiative to promote tourism.
+The season took place from October to December 2019.
+It included a wide range of sports, musical, theatrical, fashion shows, circus, and various other entertainment activities.

-Noor Riyadh

-Noor Riyadh (Noor meaning light in Arabic) is an annual festival and one of the four major projects under the mandate of the Royal Commission for Riyadh City.
-It is the festival of light and art.
-In 2021, the festival will be launched on 18 March and will last until 3 April.